gliderlabs/cmd/docs/guides/run-api.md

 :100644 100644 347ef69… 6933945… M README.md
 ```

-The Run API uses different authentication than SSH.
-We need to create an access token and add it to our `recent` command’s access control list:
+The Run API uses a different method of authentication than SSH does; we need to create an access token and add it to our `recent` command’s access control list:

 ```sh
 $ ssh alpha.cmd.io :tokens new